ivoinestrachan/studentlife/README.md

 ## Project Description:

-A website called StudentLife targeted towards students in grades K–12 to upload videos of their projects, homework, and other assignments, while demonstrating their own methods of completion.
-The platform encourages students to show off their knowledge, originality, and problem-solving capabilities to help their peers.
+A website called StudentLife targeted towards students in grades K–12 to upload videos of their projects, homework, and other assignments.
+Classmates can upload videos on our website to provide answers and explanations to help students that are hesitant to approach teachers.
+These peers can access the website for guidance and pick up on methods that others are using in the same classroom online while still promoting collaborative learning.

 ## Technology Profile